Duties and Responsibilities

 - PGY5: One and a half rotations divided into three, two-week blocks

 There will be one resident assigned to a two-week night float block.
 The resident is assigned Monday-Friday, 5 p.m. – 2 a.m. and is responsible for all ED studies ordered during their shift.
 The weekends are covered by an additional senior resident (PGY3-5) who is assigned to the night shift on Saturday and Sunday also from 5 p.m. – 2 a.m.

 Vacation is approved for no more than 15 working days for PGY2 and no more than 20 working days for PGY3 and above.
 Approval is subject to residency program requirements.
 Away days for conference or interviews do not count as vacation days, within limitations.
 Timing and scheduling of vacations is at the discretion of the individual services.
 Vacation benefits do not carry forward from year to year and must be taken within the current contract agreement year.
 Unused vacation benefits are not paid upon completion or termination of the agreement.

-Every effort is made to allow residents and fellows to obtain vacation when they wish, provided service assignments and night/weekend call can be adequately covered.
-They can expect to have limited vacation time available during July when fewer trained residents are on duty.
+Every effort is made to allow residents and fellows to obtain vacation when they wish, provided service assignments and weekend call can be adequately covered.
+They can expect to have limited vacation time available during June and July when fewer trained residents are on duty.
 Times of the major radiological meetings (RSNA, ARRS, AUR) and American Board of Radiology or in-service examination times are also not suitable for vacation.